Lil Uzi Vert: Early life

-Symere Woods was born July 31, 1995, in North Philadelphia's Francisville neighborhood.
-They grew up listening to Mike Jones and Ying Yang Twins; Jones' debut album was the first album they purchased.
+Symere Bysil Woods was born on July 31, 1994, or 1995, in the Francisville neighborhood of North Philadelphia, Pennsylvania.
+They grew up listening to Mike Jones and Ying Yang Twins; Jones' 2005 debut album was the first album they purchased.
 Woods later began listening to Wiz Khalifa and Meek Mill, who influenced their future style.
-They also began listening to Marilyn Manson, Paramore, Smash Mouth, The Rocket Summer, Simian, My Chemical Romance, and The All-American Rejects when they were 13 years old, and have said they are a "big Marilyn Manson fan" and called Mechanical Animals their favorite album.
+They also began listening to Marilyn Manson, Paramore, Smash Mouth, the Rocket Summer, Simian, My Chemical Romance, and the All-American Rejects when they were 13 years old.

-Woods began rapping in tenth grade, calling themself a "regular kid, I didn't really wanna rap", after hearing classmate William Aston freestyle over a remade Chris Brown instrumental.
-Woods, Aston and another friend created a rap group, Steaktown, which broke up when Woods was 17.

-Woods dropped out of school and soon started working at a Bottom Dollar store, but they quit after four days and were kicked out of their home by their mother.
+Woods dropped out of school and soon started working at a Bottom Dollar store, but quit after four days and was kicked out of their home by their mother.
 The situation led to Woods getting their first face tattoo, the word "Faith" under their hairline, which provoked them to take their rap career seriously.

-In July 2021, Woods revealed on a tweet that their birth certificate shows they were born in 1995, after erroneously believing they were born one year earlier.